The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-An individual’s net taxable income and chargeable gains for the tax year influence the rate of tax payable on his capital gains.
+An individual’s net taxable income and chargeable gains for the tax year influence the rate of tax payable on their capital gains.
 See the Introduction to capital gains tax guidance note.

 When the replacement asset is subject to disposal, or possibly where the investment conditions are broken, the deferred gain falls back into charge to CGT.
 This may be some years after the original gain arose and in many cases, the timing of the gain falling into charge can be controlled by the individual.